GerHobbelt/lmdb-safe/README.md

   cout<<"Done!"<<endl;
 ```

-Here we drop al keys from the database, which too happens nearly
+Here we drop all keys from the database, which too happens nearly
 instantaneously.
 Note that we pass our `txn` (which is a class) to the
 native `mdb_drop` function which we did not wrap.
 This is possible because
 `txn` converts to an `MDB_env*` if needed.